edeprince3/pdaggerq/README.md

         set_string(['p*','q','a*','i'])

     set tensor: define a one- or two-body tensor to accompany the string.
+Note that only one tensor can accompany the string.

         set_tensor(['p','q'])